 Wheeled suitcases are the most common suitcases used on tour, but backpacks are also popular among younger travellers.
 Both options have their pros and cons to consider:

 You are permitted to take one piece of main luggage with you on the coach to a maximum weight of 20kg.
 Maximum dimensions are 75cm x 43cm x 90cm.
-Please note that you need to carry your own luggage on tour (for example, from the tour bus to the hotels – and some hotels may not have elevators) so please ensure you can handle the size and weight of the bag you choose to bring.
+Please note that you need to carry your own luggage on tour (for example, from the tour bus to the hotels – and some hotels may not have elevators).
+So, please ensure you can handle the size and weight of the bag you choose to bring.

 You may bring a carry-on bag, also known as a daypack, with you on the coach.
 This will hold everyday things you may need while travelling and sightseeing such as water, a camera, sunscreen, a hat etc. Maximum dimensions for carry-on bags for the coach are 42cm x 30cm x 18cm.